Blue Sage Studios, specializing in art glass, vases, bowls, and Sculptures

 Experience the craftsmanship of the artisans of Blue Sage Studio!
 Find your one of a kind hand blow glass piece that is as unique as you are.
 Come visit the studio to watch us work or schedule a time to come into the studio to make your own piece and have a glass experience.

 Thank you for your interest in coming into the studio to make some beautiful art glass.
-I have been overwhelmed with the response we have received from our recent segment on KFOR.
 We are doing our best to get everyone scheduled into the studio but we have limited availability.
 Thank you for your patience.

 Scheduling: We have an online scheduling platform at https://go.oncehub.com/bluesagestudios.
 The session times are blocked out for 30 minutes each.
 Choose one session for two or three people.
 If you have four to eight people in your party, please schedule two 30 minute sessions back to back.
 If you have more than eight people, please email Andy to discuss scheduling.
 Please check back often as I will be adding more dates to the scheduling calendar.
 I do try to add more class sessions on the first of each month.